guilhemmarchand/trackme/docs/configure.rst

    :width: 800px

 .. hint:: Each main TrackMe categories have their own definitions for allow and block listing: ``Data souces``, ``Data hosts`` and ``Metric hosts``

+You can define the strategy while you are starting to use TrackMe, and gradually configure what TrackMe accesses to depending on your environment and requirements.